MicrosoftDocs/win32/desktop-src/MSIPCThin2/consentresult.md

 Used for managing the user's consent information.

 In operation, users can accept the consent or reject it.
 Users can also choose to show the consent again or not.
-You can save a user’s decision about whether to see the consent prompt again by using the [**ShowAgain**](consentresult-showagain.md) property.
+You can save a user s decision about whether to see the consent prompt again by using the [**ShowAgain**](consentresult-showagain.md) property.

 ## Syntax